countnazgul/qlBuilder/README.md

 ## Motivation

-`qlbuilder` is a CLI tool which is ran from command prompt (or PowerShell).
+`qlbuilder` is a CLI tool which is ran from command prompt.
 The tool allows Qlik Sense developers to write their Qlik scripts on the local machine and:

 * set the build script in Qlik app
 * reload app